Pope Francis: Brass Ciborium Used at a Papal Mass in New York

 His papal coat of arms is engraved on the side.

-Papal Artifacts is pleased to honor Our Holy Father, Francis, on the feast of St. George.
+Papal Artifacts is pleased to honor Our Holy Father, Francis, on the anniversary of the of St. George.
 “Jorge” is Spanish for “George.”
 Before becoming our Pope, his name was Jorge Bergoglio.

 You can access all information on Papal Artifacts connected to Our Holy Father by clicking on Pope Francis/